 6 Common Trunk Won’t Close/Open Problems

-One of the most common reasons a trunk won’t close is that the latch or striker gets misaligned, which is common after an accident.
+One of the most common reasons a trunk won’t close is that the latch or striker gets misaligned, which is typical after you have an accident.
 If your trunk doesn’t close, examine the latch and the hinge connecting to the car’s body.

 Either of these might have become bent out of shape or damaged, preventing the trunk from closing.
 In addition, if the car has been in an accident or is rear-ended, the frame may be bent, and the latch may not be aligned properly.